sarahgauger/sarahgauger.github.io/project.md

 ## My Project

-I applied machine learning techniques to investigate...
+I applied machine learning techniques to investigate the correlation between alchohol consumtion and liver disease in adult men.
 Below is my report.

 ***